rhamiltonsf/aip/CONTRIBUTING.md

 `_site` subdirectory.
 (The Docker image redirects this to an arbitrary spot in the image so as not to pollute the local disk.)

-## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

-You generally only need to submit a CLA once, so if you have already submitted one (even if it was for a different project), you probably do not need to do it again.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We